 To remove a resource group using the Azure portal:

 - In the Azure portal, expand the menu on the left side to open the menu of services, and choose Resource Groups to display the list of your resource groups.

 - Locate the resource group to delete, and right-click the More button (...) on the right side of the listing.

 - Select Delete resource group, and confirm.

-In this quick start, you've created a general-purpose v2 standard storage account.
-To learn how to upload and download blobs to and from your storage account, continue to the Blob storage quickstart.
+In this how-to article, you've created a general-purpose v2 standard storage account.
+To learn how to upload and download blobs to and from your storage account, continue to one of the Blob storage quickstarts.